TheMarex/ba-thesis/text/7_results.md

 ### Walking in a straight line

-The first scenario is walking in a straight line for 10 steps.
+The first scenario is walking in a straight line for 10 steps, which is shown by figure \ref{img:player-undisturbed-straight-thumbs}.
-Figure \ref{img:player-undisturbed-straight-thumbs} shows the simulation of walking straight for 10 steps using no stabilization.

 \begin{figure}[H]
 \vspace*{-1em}
 \includegraphics[width=\textwidth]{images/undisturbed_straight_thumbs.png}
-\caption{Frames of undisturbed straight walking}
+\caption{Frames of undisturbed straight walking.
+The desired and realized CoM trajectory is shown as green and red line respectively.}
 \label{img:player-undisturbed-straight-thumbs}
 \end{figure}